A flash fiction story by Brian Robinson.

 “Do you think then, that it is a fundamental law that ‘nothing’ can never exist in a physical universe?
 And perhaps the opposite is true, that no physical thing can ever enter the realm of ‘nothing’?
 For example, my spaceship could never get past the boundaries of our universe and out into the ‘nothingness’ beyond.”

-“Suppose the natural order of everything is ‘nothing’.
-There is no such thing as a physical universe.
+“Could the natural order of everything be ‘nothing’?
+Perhaps there is no such thing as a physical universe at all.
 Everything cancels out somehow.
-For all matter there must be a corresponding amount of anti-matter; and for all forces there must exist equal and opposite forces.”
+For all matter there is a corresponding amount of anti-matter; and for all forces there must exist equal and opposing forces.”

 “I think it would make things a lot easier to understand.
 The only problem is, we haven’t been able to find enough anti-matter in this universe to support that view.”